 Preschool is an opportunity for social engagement.
 Our preschool can help your child learn and apply new skills with a low child-to-adult ratio.
 Preschool prepares kids by helping them with play and group attending skills in a typical classroom setting for a less structured classroom routine.

 Why are the Autism Center social groups important for my child?

 Social groups provide focused opportunities for your child to make friends and learn to build relationships with other children.

 Parent University is a free monthly class for parents of children on the autism spectrum, educators, and community members.
 These classes are designed to address needs, concerns, and interests of parents.
 Parent University is also supplemented by a Parent Support Group.

-Does Bridges offer in-home services?
+Does the Autism Center offer in-home services?

 Yes.
 In addition to our clinical services, parents have the option for a trained Bridges employee to implement in-home ABA therapy.
 Parents can also arrange a home visit to target specific situations of concern, such as grocery store visits, potty training, language development, educational supports, feeding therapy, and more for an individualized length of time.

 Does the Autism Program provide services under the Medicaid Waiver?

 Yes, we currently serve kids from Logan area to Richfield area but we are always willing to accommodate kids from rural areas when possible.